CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### 🧩 Stating the problem

 Let's pose a problem: given any time in 24 hour clock, we want to format it as a 12 hour clock time.

-To achieve this goal, we're going to implement a function `formatAs12HourClock`.
+To solve this goal, we're going to implement a function `formatAs12HourClock`.

 > `formatAs12HourClock` is a function that should take any string representing the time in 24 hour clock
 > and return the corresponding time in 12 hour clock.
+>
 > Examples:
 >  `formatAs12HourClock("09:00")` should return `"09:00 am"`
 >  `formatAs12HourClock("14:00")` should return `"2:00 pm"`
+> etc...

-### ⚖️ Comparing output with expectation
+### ⚖️ Comparing current and target output

-Whenever we call `formatAs12HourClock` we expect it to return a particular value.
+Whenever we call `formatAs12HourClock` we expect it to return a particular value, which we call the **target output**.
 For example, we expect `formatAs12HourClock("08:00")` to return `"08:00 am"`.
+In this case, `"08:00 am"` is the target output.

 We can call functions and log their return values to the console.
 However we can also **compare** 2 values.
+This is very useful whenever we want to check that a function produces some 🎯 **target output**.

-We can compare the value `formatAs12HourClock("08:00")` with the expected output of `"08:00 am"` and ask: **are these 2 values the same?**.
+We can compare the value `formatAs12HourClock("08:00")` with the target output of `"08:00 am"` and ask: **are these 2 values the same?**.
-This is very useful whenever we want to check that our code produces some 🎯 **target behaviour**.

 To compare 2 expressions and check if they have the same value, we can use a **comparison operator**.
 In particular we can use the strict equality operator `===`, a comparison operator used to check if 2 values are the same.